 The Hero Ingredient: There's nothing quite as decadent as a large dollop of mascarpone cheese.
 Here, it's used to top this lemony, light pasta dish full of chopped asparagus and sugar snap peas.

 The Pro Tip: Heather of Flourishing Foodie warns against overcooking your vegetables.
-You want the asparagus and sugar snap peas to remain crisp in texture.
+The asparagus and sugar snap peas should remain crisp in texture.

 Orecchiette With Yellow Tomatoes and Bocconcini